hdavidethan/cards-war/README.md

 ```

 Then, create a .env file from .env.example to fill in the values.
+The Database URL in the example file has access to the db.

 Set the `OUTPUT` env variable to "export"